Updated: May 4, 2026

 Balance between quick cuts for high-energy sections and lingering shots for emotional moments

-Ensure narrative clarity if telling a story
+Make sure the narrative is clear if you’re telling a story

 Correcting exposure and white balance